BURBERRY APPOINTS GAVIN HAIG AS CHIEF COMMERCIAL OFFICER

 Burberry February 2018 Show

-As part of our upcoming February Show, Burberry is championing LGBTQ+ communities and promoting diversity around the world.
+As part of the February Show, Burberry championed LGBTQ+ communities and promoting diversity around the world.

-The LGBTQ+ rainbow, an emblem for optimism and inclusiveness, will feature prominently across Burberry’s February 2018 collection, rooted in the introduction of a new Rainbow check.
+The LGBTQ+ rainbow, an emblem for optimism and inclusiveness, featured prominently across Burberry’s February 2018 collection, rooted in the introduction of a new Rainbow check.

 'them', Condé Nast’s next-generation platform devoted to the queer community, also unveiled a new video and photo shoot captured by Alasdair McLellan featuring real-life couples wearing the latest collection.
 Christopher Bailey said of the collaboration: “We are very proud to be working alongside Phillip and ‘them’ – a platform which shows real integrity and commitment to championing the wonderfully diverse culture we live in today.
 The values and authenticity with which they showcase the voices and perspectives of these communities is genuinely inspiring.”

-A capsule collection of reissued pieces from the brand’s archive, re-released as part of the February 2018 runway collection, and featuring the rainbow check, will be available to purchase immediately following the show.
-The capsule will be available to purchase through “Show to Door”, an immediate around-the-clock London delivery service from Farfetch for 24 hours after Burberry’s February 2018 Show.
-Dover Street Market and Browns Shoreditch in London, Isetan in Tokyo, Antonia in Milan and The Store at Soho House Berlin will also stock the capsule collection for a limited time only.
+A capsule collection of reissued pieces from the brand’s archive, re-released as part of the February 2018 runway collection, and featuring the rainbow check, were available to purchase immediately following the show.
+The capsule was available to purchase through “Show to Door”, an immediate around-the-clock London delivery service from Farfetch for 24 hours after Burberry’s February 2018 Show.
+Dover Street Market and Browns Shoreditch in London, Isetan in Tokyo, Antonia in Milan and The Store at Soho House Berlin are also stocking the capsule collection for a limited time only.

 To mark Burberry’s long-standing relationship with music, a dedicated playlist is available on Apple Music, featuring over 200 tracks that have defined some of the brand’s most memorable moments over the last 17 years.
 ‘17 Years of Soundtracks’ includes the soundtracks to previous runway shows and exclusive interviews with some of Burberry’s most notable musical collaborators, including Tom Odell, James Bay and Paloma Faith.

-Adwoa Aboah and Jurgen Teller collaborate on portfolio of images for Burberry
+Adwoa Aboah and Juergen Teller collaborate on portfolio of images for Burberry

 26 December 2017